 Citizens of all other countries must have (1) a valid passport that expires at least 6 months later than the scheduled end of their visit to the U.S.; and (2) a tourist visa.

-For information about U.S. Visas go to www.travel.state.gov and click on "Visas."
+For more information about U.S. visas, go to https://travel.state.gov/content/travel/en/us-visas.html.
 Or go to one of the following websites:

 Unless you're arriving from an area known to be suffering from an epidemic (particularly cholera or yellow fever), inoculations or vaccinations are not required for entry into the United States.